 Lisbon’s Belém Tower sits at the side of the River Tejo, not far from Jerónimos Monastery.

 Built in the sixteenth century to guard the entrance to Lisbon’s harbour, it is a UNESCO-listed monument, and one of Lisbon’s main attractions.

 It was the Age of Discoveries.
 The tower served as a fortress, and was part of the river defense system intended to provide crossfire on any enemy ship.
 Torre Velha (Old Tower), whose ruins can be seen on the opposite side of the river, was another tower that was also part of that defense system.

 Outside the Tower

 Arriving at the Belém Tower, you can get a general view of the building from the steps facing it.
 Notice the bartizan on the northwest corner (one of the six turrets), and just below it a stone rhinoceros.
 It is a mark of the taste for the exotic at the time of the tower’s construction.
 It is thought to depict a gift to King Manuel I from the Sultan of Cambay.
 Admire the stonework adorning the façade with royal and military motifs.

-The south façade facing the river is the tower’s main façade.
-Adorned with royal and military motifs, carved out of stone, it was intended to impress travellers who arrived in Lisbon through the River Tejo’s mouth.
+The south façade, the one facing the river, is actually the most impressive.
+Adorned with royal and military motifs, carved out of stone, it was intended to marvel travellers who arrived in Lisbon through the River Tejo’s mouth.
 It is also the façade that gives visitors access to the tower’s interior.

 Inside the Tower